DevExpress/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/Configuration.md

 ---
 ##### shortDescription
-This section describes options that configure the **PivotGridDataSource**.
+This section describes properties that configure the **PivotGridDataSource**.

 ---
 [note]